diegopacheco/opencode-poc/README.md

 CONS
  * in the end of the task 4 it forget to open the PR I had to remember it.
+ * There was some bugs, took me 2h to get this done.

 ### Opencode in Action